 Ortega Taco Dinners were my Italian-American childhood introduction to “Mexican” food.
-Since then, I’ve sampled the wide range of Mexican cuisine as it exists in Mexico, from Yucatan’s cohinita pibil (marinated pork slow roasted in banana leaves) to Baja California’s fish tacos.
+Since then, I’ve sampled the wide range of Mexican cuisine as it exists in Mexico, from Yucatan’s cohinita pibil (marinated pork slow roasted in banana leaves) to Puebla’s chiles en nogada (stuffed chiles in cream sauce), to Baja California’s fish tacos.
 I have learned that Mexican tacos are wrapped in soft, handmade corn tortillas, and can be filled with pork or lengua (beef tongue).
 The best chiles rellenos are coated in fried egg.
 Mexican hot chocolate, thick with a hint of chile, is not to be missed.

 Comida Mexicana Al Gusto